MobilityData/awesome-transit/README.md

 - [Transitive.js](https://github.com/conveyal/transitive.js) - Creates a customizable web map layer of transit routes using Leaflet or D3.
 - [Brand New Subway](http://jpwright.net/subway/) - An interactive transportation planning game that lets players alter the NYC subway system to their heart's content.
 - [CityMapper Webapp](https://citymapper.com/nyc) - Really polished webapp with trip planner and route status for over 30 of cities.
+- [Transport-tracker](https://github.com/googlemaps/transport-tracker) - Applications for tracking moving assets on a live map.

 #### Native Apps (open source)